yerinnn0/DeceptionMTD/README.md

 - `policy_optimization_cvxopt.py` includes settings and functions for solving MMDP as optimization problem.
 - `irl_maxent_rsa.py` includes settings and functions for generating trajectory and solving IRL.
 - `execute_cvxopt.py` includes codes for parameter setting and execution.

+      1. Set up the problem

+      2. Solve the original MDP

+      3. Solve the MDP with deception

+      4. Solve IRL (Generates trajectory \rightarrow Estimates rewards)

+      5. Save the results

 ## Execution